trevorkerney/C-Data-Structure-Libraries/Data Structures/TUDLList/README.md

 ### type& next()

-Sets iterator to the node after the current node and returns its value.
+Sets current node to the node after the current node and returns its value.

 ### bool has_prev() const